se2p/ScratchLog/README.md

 `application-local.properties` in the `resources` folder, uncomment them and adapt them there.
 This file has been added to the `.gitignore` file and the *spring.profiles.active* configuration in the `application.properties` file has been set accordingly for spring to automatically pick up the configurations.

+#### Configuring multiple Scratch GUI instances

+Since the URL to the instrumented Scratch-GUI instance is saved per experiment, it is possible to use different Scratch GUIs for individual experiments.
+To take advantage of this feature, the *app.gui* property can contain a list of comma-separated URLs **without whitespaces**.
+The provided URLs will be available as options in a dropdown-menu when creating a new experiment.
+The *app.gui.base* property has to be configured accordingly to contain a comma-separated string of all the unique base URLs of the different Scratch GUI instances (no need to specify the same base URL twice).

+#### Deployment under a relative context path

 If you plan to deploy the project under a relative context path, e.g.`scratch.fim.uni-passau.de/scratch1984` instead of `scratch.fim.uni-passau.de`, you need to change the `server.servlet.context-path` in the `application.properties` file